 I obtained a B.Sc. in Computer Engineering at the Federal University of Espirito Santo, in 2011.
 My undergraduate dissertation was on content-based text retrieval using Latent Semantic Indexing (LSI) and Vector Space Model.
 During my bachelor degree, I’ve worked also with Classical Mechanics Simulation using Functional Programming Language (Scheme).

 My general research interest is focused on designing efficient algorithmic methods for Machine Learning and Information Retrieval problems, including search, inference and modelling, with a special interest in probabilistic data structures, probabilistic algorithms and probabilistic models.

 Feel free to browse through this website and contact me if you have interest in anything I’ve been working.
-I try (and mostly fail) to update my research blog, discussing new ideas, methods and stuff.
+I try (and mostly fail) to update my research blog, discussing new ideas, methods, and related things.